Revolutionized-IoT2/.github/PLATFORM-REVIEW.md

 **A10.
-Unify engineering practices.** One .NET version (10 LTS), central package management (`Directory.Packages.props`), typed `IOptions<T>` configuration with startup validation shared by all services (plan M4), nullable reference types enabled progressively, analyzers with warnings-as-errors in CI, a reusable GitHub workflow template shared by all repos, and a cross-repo "platform" integration test that runs broker, orchestrator, node (Virtual device) and a workflow stub in-process, with container smoke tests added later (plan M7).
+Unify engineering practices.** One .NET version (10 LTS), central package management (`Directory.Packages.props`), typed `IOptions<T>` configuration with startup validation shared by all services (plan M4), nullable reference types enabled progressively, analyzers with warnings-as-errors in CI (plan M8), reusable GitHub workflows shared by all repos (plan M9), and a cross-repo "platform" integration test that runs broker, orchestrator, node (Virtual device) and a workflow stub in-process, with container smoke tests added later (plan M7).